unicode-org/cldr/docs/ldml/tr35-dates.md

 ### 8.3 <a name="Date_Patterns_Eras" href="#Date_Patterns_Eras">Eras</a>

 There are only two values for era in the Gregorian calendar, with two common naming conventions (here in abbreviated form for English): "BC" and "AD", or "BCE" and "CE".
-These values can be translated into other languages, like "a.C." and and "d.C." for Spanish, but there are no other eras in the Gregorian calendar.
-Other calendars have a different numbers of eras.
+These values can be translated into other languages, like "a.C." and "d.C." for Spanish, but there are no other eras in the Gregorian calendar.
+Other calendars have different numbers of eras.
 Care should be taken when translating the era names for a specific calendar.

 ### 8.4 <a name="Date_Patterns_Week_Of_Year" href="#Date_Patterns_Week_Of_Year">Week of Year</a>